-Colonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Colonia is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Colonia who work in office and administrative support (20.68%), management occupations (10.35%), and sales jobs (9.92%).
+Unlike some towns, Colonia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Colonia are a mix of both white- and blue-collar jobs.
+Overall, Colonia is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Colonia who work in office and administrative support (15.36%), management occupations (11.72%), and teaching (9.56%).

 Also of interest is that Colonia has more people living here who work in computers and math than 95% of the places in the US.

-In Colonia, a lot of people use the train to get to work every day though Colonia is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Colonia has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-Colonia is a somewhat ethnically-diverse town.
+Colonia is an extremely ethnically-diverse town.
 The people who call Colonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colonia residents report their race to be White, followed by Asian.
 Colonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.68% of the town’s residents.
-Important ancestries of people in Colonia include Polish, Irish, German, and Portuguese.
+People of Hispanic or Latino origin account for 12.05% of the town’s residents.
+Important ancestries of people in Colonia include Italian, Irish, Polish, German, and Portuguese.

 The most common language spoken in Colonia is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Langs. of India and Spanish.